 Winning the lottery brings with it a rush of excitement, followed by countless questions.
+After all, few people have an opportunity to manage such large quantities of money, and it is only natural to want to manage it well.
 Many lottery winners wonder whether they should establish a trust for their winnings.
-The revocable trust and the blind trust are two options commonly used by lottery winners.
+When it comes to selecting a lottery trust, the revocable trust and the blind trust are two wise options commonly used by lottery winners.
 Each has its own advantages and disadvantages.

-One option for claiming your winnings is to establish a revocable trust before turning in your ticket.
+According to Legal Zoom, one option for claiming your winnings is to establish a revocable trust before turning in your lottery ticket.
 You choose a trustee to manage property transferred into the trust, and she is obligated to act according to the terms of the trust.
 You, as the grantor of the trust, retain the right to change the terms of the trust throughout your lifetime.

 After you transfer the ticket to the trustee and allow her to claim the winnings, the money is paid directly to the trust, potentially avoiding significant gift tax issues.
 You can use your trust as an estate-planning tool, naming beneficiaries who will inherit the funds outside of probate when you die.
 Your estate-planning attorney can also include special language in the trust to reduce your estate tax liability.